LEGO R2-D2 (75308)

 What it is

-Let me tell you about one of the most loved droids LEGO has ever put into brick form.
-This LEGO® set is a 2,314-piece R2-D2 that stands over 12.5 inches tall, and it absolutely nails the little astromech you've watched save the galaxy more times than anyone gives him credit for.
+R2-D2 is a 2,314-piece LEGO set that stands over 12.5 inches tall, and it absolutely nails the little astromech you've watched save the galaxy more times than anyone gives him credit for.
 It arrived in May 2021 as part of the Lucasfilm 50th anniversary celebration, and it quietly became the go-to Artoo for grown-up fans.
 The body is rounder and a touch stockier than the older 10225 version, and once he's on his display stand with the info plaque, he reads as properly screen-accurate rather than blocky.
+He genuinely made me smile the first time I stood the finished droid up.

 The catch

-Here's the honest part.
-The build kicks off with the center leg, which is basically a big Technic mechanism, and you won't fully get what it does until much later in the box.
+Here's what you should know going in.
+The build kicks off with the centre leg, which is basically a big Technic mechanism, and you won't fully get what it does until much later in the box.
 The first several bags lean hard into Technic frame work, so if you're the sort of builder who finds pin-and-beam construction a slog, the opening hours can feel like a grind.
-There's also the colour gripe that comes up again and again: R2's head is done in light grey rather than a proper metallic silver, so it looks a little flat next to the real droid's shiny dome.
+There's also the colour gripe that comes up again and again: R2's head is done in light grey rather than a proper metallic silver, so it looks a little flat next to the real droid's shiny dome, and I noticed it every time.
 And the price is no small thing.
 It launched around 240 dollars, and now that it retired in December 2024, secondhand prices are only heading up.

 Who it's for

-So who should grab one?
 If you're an adult Star Wars fan who wants a display droid that actually moves and hides a few secrets, this is the Artoo to get.
-The payoff once those Technic bags are behind you is huge, and playing with the leg mechanism never really gets old.
+The payoff once those Technic bags are behind you is huge, and playing with the leg mechanism never really got old for me.
 If you mostly want a quick, relaxing brick build, or the cost makes you wince, you might be happier with the smaller and cheaper 75379 R2-D2 instead.
-But for the fan who wants the definitive one on the shelf, this is it, and you'll be glad you stuck with it through the frame.
+But if you want the definitive one on the shelf, this is it, and you'll be glad you stuck with it through the frame.

 The parts story